invertedv/testGo/docs/buildModel.md

 {: .fw-700 }

-The models fit by goMortgage are neural nets.  goMortgage uses the [seafan](https://pkg.go.dev/github.com/invertedv/seafan) package which is built upon [gorgonia](https://pkg.go.dev/gorgonia.org/gorgonia).
-The models are sequential. goMortgage supports continuous, one-hot and embedded features.
+The models fit by goMortgage are neural nets.  goMortgage uses the
+<a href="https://pkg.go.dev/github.com/invertedv/seafan" target="_blank" rel="noopener noreferrer" >seafan.</a>
+package which is built
+upon <a href="https://pkg.go.dev/gorgonia.org/gorgonia" target="_blank" rel="noopener noreferrer" >gorgonia.</a>
+The models are sequential.
+goMortgage supports continuous, one-hot and embedded features.

 ### Model Specification